01932: Former local dialling codes

-Walton-on-Thames was a very well interconnected telephone exchange with a tidy arrangement of local dialling codes: 9 was the code for its parent Weybridge; 8 was the code for a direct connection to Esher; 5x were the codes for direct connections to other non-director exchanges; 6x were the codes for direct connections to nearby London director exchanges.
+Walton-on-Thames was an interconnected telephone exchange with an arrangement of local dialling codes: 9 was the code for its parent Weybridge; 8 was the code for a direct connection to Esher; 5x were the codes for direct connections to other non-director exchanges; 6x were the codes for direct connections to nearby London director exchanges.

 Calls to HOUnslow and ISLeworth London director exchanges were routed via Weybridge exchange.
 Calls to LOWer Hook exchange were routed via Esher exchange.

 Other London director exchanges were reached by dialling 7 and the first three letters of the exchange name followed by the 4 figure number.
 E.g. for a call to WHItehall 1212, dial "7 WHI 1212".